Looking for something specific? Try using our search tool.

 1. Consult With Your Dentist First

 Some people whiten with over-the-counter whitening products.
 These products, when used according to package instructions, can be very effective.
 However, some people make the mistake of not seeing a dentist first.
 Always consult a dentist before whitening.
 A dentist can assess your mouth for any problem areas.
 It is best to treat any cavities or dental problems before you whiten teeth.
 For instance, if you have teeth that are discolored due to decay, the whitening process may not lighten your damaged teeth.
 It is best to whiten a healthy mouth.
 Fix problem areas first.
-Lowry Dental to treat dental problems, such as periodontal disease and tooth infection.
+Lowry Dental provides services to treat dental problems, such as periodontal disease and tooth infection.

 Let your dentist know if you plan to use an over-the-counter whitening system.
 The dentist can advise on which products are best.
 Most dental offices also have whitening products available.
 They can provide you with a custom-fitting mouth tray.
 Custom trays fit your mouth better and ensure that bleach remains where it's intended to be instead of smearing it onto the gums.
 Preventing bleach from getting all over your gums is important because bleach can actually damage gums.
 Because everyone’s mouth is shaped and sized differently, there is really no such thing as a one size fits all tray.
 Thus, you should use a custom-fit mouth tray.

 Some people make the mistake of thinking that whitening is the only method of lightening their teeth.
 However, bleach can be hard on the teeth and gums.
 Before you whiten your teeth, ask a dentist for natural ways of changing the color of your teeth.
 Also try these tips: